couchbase/couchbase-python-client/docs/source/api/threads.rst

 .. module:: couchbase_core
     :noindex:

-You can use a single :class:`~couchbase_core.bucket.Bucket` object in a single thread, and attain reasonable performance by having one `Bucket` object per thread.
+You can use a single :class:`~couchbase_core.client.Client` object in a single thread, and attain reasonable performance by having one `Bucket` object per thread.
 However, you **cannot** use the same object from multiple threads concurrently (but see below)